forcedotcom/cli/releasenotes/README.md

 ## 49.14.0 (October 8, 2020)

+We aren't releasing a Salesforce CLI patch this week.
+But we have a few announcements.

 * NEW:  Want to play with the next version of Salesforce CLI before it's live?
 We target publicly releasing a candidate by Tuesday, although it could be anytime before Thursday, the official release day.
 Check [open pull requests](https://github.com/forcedotcom/cli/pulls) for early drafts of the release notes.
 If you find any issues or have feedback after testing, create a Github issue [here](https://github.com/forcedotcom/cli/issues) and include the release candidate version in the title.

     To install the early release candidate of the CLI to test, for example, that it works correctly with your CI jobs, run this command: